Background pattern

 • if you have heart rhythm disorders (such as irregular heartbeat, palpitations, increased chest pain) or sustained atrial fibrillation (a type of irregular heartbeat), or an electrocardiogram (ECG) anomaly called "prolonged QT syndrome",

-• if you have symptoms such as fatigue, dizziness, or difficulty breathing (this may mean your heart is beating too slowly),
+• if you have symptoms such as fatigue, dizziness, or difficulty breathing (this may mean that your heart is beating too slowly),

-• if you have had a recent stroke (cerebral attack),
+• if you have had a recent stroke (brain attack),

 • if you have mild to moderate low blood pressure,

-• if you have chronic retinal disease of the eye,
+• if you have chronic eye disease,

 • if you have moderate liver problems,